TheDuck314/halite2018/README.md

 Below is a brief post-mortem with a discussion of the history of my bot, my process for working on it, and some details about how the various systems work.

+[This forum post](https://forums.halite.io/t/collection-of-post-mortems-bot-source-code/1335) has many other Halite 3 bots and postmortems.

 ## History

 I started with the python starter kit.
 After a few days my bot started getting slow, so I rewrote everything from scratch in C++, this time not using a starter kit.
 Switching to a compiled language was definitely a great move, since it let me worry much less about optimization, and let me run test games faster.